California State Route 130

 State Route 130 (SR 130) is a state highway in Santa Clara County, California that connects San Jose with the Lick Observatory on Mount Hamilton.
 The highway follows Mount Hamilton Road, a narrow two-lane highway that goes through the Diablo Range.
-Legislatively, SR 130 extends east from Mount Hamilton to Patterson in Stanislaus County, forming a route between the Santa Clara and San Joaquin valleys, but the traversable route via San Antonio Valley Road and Del Puerto Canyon Road is maintained at the county level and has not yet been formally adopted by the California Department of Transportation (Caltrans).
+Though some signs and maps may continue to mark a portion of Alum Rock Avenue through San Jose west to U.S. Route 101 as part of SR 130, control of the segment of the highway within San Jose's borders was relinquished to the city and is thus no longer officially part of the state highway system.
+Some signs and maps may also mark SR 130 as extending east, according to its legislative definition, to Patterson in Stanislaus County, but the traversable route via San Antonio Valley Road and Del Puerto Canyon Road is maintained at the county level and has not yet been formally adopted by the California Department of Transportation (Caltrans).